jarmoruuth/AstroMosaic/README.md

-# AstroMosaic
+# Astro Mosaic Telescope Planner

-Tools for visial view and coordinates calculations for astro image mosaics.
-There are predefined telescope settings for Slooh telescopes.
-There are both HTML and Python versions.
-Python version is old and not maintained any more.
+Astro Mosaic is a tool for planning telescope observations.
+It shows a visual view of the target using a selected telescope, visibility during night and it can calculate mosaic coordinates.
+There are predefined telescope settings for some remote telescope services.
+There is current HTML and a very old Python version.
+Python version has not maintained any more.

 HTML version AstroMosaic.html includes
 - Visual view of target using Aladin Sky Atlas
 - Target name resolution using Sesame interface
-- Field of View (FoV) view of target with a chosen Slooh telescope
+- Field of View (FoV) view of target with a chosen telescope
 - View and calculate mosaic coordinates up to 10x10 size
 - Target visibility during the night
 - Moon altitude and distance from the target
 - Target and moon altitude over next 12 months
-- Slooh 500 list for selecting the target
+- Catalog lists for selecting the target
-- Filtering of Slooh 500 list based on altitude, time and distance from the moon
+- Filtering of catalog list based on altitude, time and distance from the moon
 - Multiple target coordinate formats are supported:
     HH:MM:SS DD:MM:SS, HH MM SS DD MM SS, HH:MM:SS/DD:MM:SS, HH MM SS/DD MM SS,